-Over the last decade the sport of ski mountaineering racing, or Skimo, has seen a dramatic increase in participants, most notably in North America where it captures legions of trail and mountain-runners seeking winter challenges in the mountains.
-With rapidly-improving equipment choices, moving fast on Skimo race gear has started to look more and more like X-C ski racing of yesteryear.
-And so it’s no surprise to us that we’ve seen several skimo athletes reap huge efficiency gains in their skimo racing by adapting a number of nordic ski training methods.
-The most valuable discovery has been to train on roller skis.
-By closely mimicking the movements of skinning, roller skis can help you improve your skinning technique, especially relevant on today’s fast paced races taking place after-hours on hard-packed ski area pistes.
+Over the last decade the sport of ski mountaineering racing, or skimo, has seen a dramatic increase in participants, most notably in North America where it captures legions of trail and mountain runners seeking winter challenges in the mountains.
+Thanks to rapidly improving equipment, moving fast on skimo race gear has started to look more and more like the cross-country ski racing of yesteryear.
+It’s no surprise that skimo racers can reap huge efficiency gains by adapting a number of Nordic ski training methods.
+One of the most valuable of those methods is training on roller skis.
+By closely mimicking the movements of skinning, roller skis can help you improve your skinning technique.
+This is especially relevant in today’s fast-paced races that take place after hours on hard-packed ski area pistes.
 Plus you can use roller skis in the off-season and on dry land.

-Roller skis are designed to simulate both skate and striding X-C ski techniques on smooth pavement.
+Roller skis are designed to simulate both skate and striding cross-country ski techniques on smooth pavement.
 With many different options and methods for getting strong training responses from roller skiing, we’ve distilled it down to a few basic guidelines.
-Follow these to get yourself on solid footing for your ski-mo training well before you can start training on-snow.
-It also works great for racers living far from the slopes.
+Follow these to get yourself on solid footing for your skimo training well before it begins to snow.
+Roller ski training also works great for racers living far from the slopes.

 - Roller Skis come in two basic models: skate and classic.
-For ski mountaineering you need a classic model, which feature a ratcheted wheel which will roll easily forward but catches when you “kick”, simulating the grab of a skin underfoot.
+For ski mountaineering you need a classic model, which features a ratcheted wheel that will roll easily forward but catches when you “kick,” simulating the grab of a skin underfoot.

-Technique: Consider these two basic tips when beginning your rollerski training:
+Consider these two basic tips when beginning your roller ski training:

-- Weight Shift: The first and most important part of developing an efficient kick-and-glide for fast courses often held on hard-packed, groomed ski slopes.
-Learn to shift your weight from one ski then the other when striding.
-This will ensure that the majority of the power you apply to the ski for kick and glide will work toward forward motion, and not get spilled out in between the skis.
+- Weight Shift: This is the first and most important part of developing an efficient kick-and-glide for fast courses, often held on hard-packed, groomed ski slopes.
+Learn to shift your weight from one ski to the other when striding.
+This will ensure that the majority of the power you apply to the ski for your kick-and-glide will work toward forward motion and not get spilled out in between the skis.
 See photos below.

-- Begin your rollerskiing regimen with your low-intensity, short outings in a quiet parking lot or low-trafficked roadway.
+- Begin your roller skiing regimen with shorter, low-intensity outings in a quiet parking lot or along a low-trafficked roadway.
 It takes a bit of practice to learn starting (and stopping … no brakes included), as well as the balance on each ski.

-- Once you have your roller-ski-legs, look for long gradual uphill roads to stride out and build your specific strength; again at low intensity.
+- Once you have your roller ski legs, look for long, gradual uphill roads to stride out and build your specific strength.
+Again, do this at low intensity.

-- Finally, once the base is laid with four to eight weeks of the above progression, consider adding in some workouts at and around your lactate threshold as described in Training For the New Alpinism and discussed here.
-These workouts will provide more specific fitness for racing season as you’ll be racing at high intensities.
+- Finally, once the base is laid with four to eight weeks of the above progression, consider adding in some workouts at and around your Lactate Threshold, as described in Training for the New Alpinism and discussed here.
+These workouts will provide more specific fitness for racing season, when you’ll be racing at high intensities.

-Adding roller skiing to your skimo dry-land training regimen will be sure to increase your specific strength in advance of the racing season.
-Plus follow the technique tips below and we’re sure you’ll see a significant boost in efficiency when you do get on snow.
+Adding roller skiing to your skimo dryland training regimen will increase your specific strength in advance of the racing season.
+Follow the technique tips illustrated below, and you’ll see a significant boost in efficiency when you get on snow.